brysonnoble/SHIELD/README.md

 AI HAT+ accelerating YOLO inference and the Camera Module 3 as the source.
 Locally, `--source unity` or `--source webcam` stand in for that camera.

+## Local emulation setup

+The rest of this document covers getting the PC-based emulation running after cloning the repo.
+It does not cover the STE test harness (`Test Tools/STE`) or the mechanical/avionics side of the project.

 ## Prerequisites